bit101/gifloopcoder/src/docs/tips.md

 ### <a name="external"></a>Using an External Editor

 With the current standalone executable version of GLC, it is not possible to use an external editor.
 I will be working on adding that functionality back in soon.

+### <a name="snippets"></a>Snippets and Templates

+With the current standalone executable version of GLC, you can define your own custom template and snippets.
+To do this, you need to locate the `config` folder of the GLC installation.
+For Windows and Linux, this is `<glc folder>/resources/app/config/`.
+On OS X, it's a bit more complex.
+From the Finder, right click on `GIFLoopCoder.app` and choose "Show Contents".
+From there, you can navigate down to `GIFLoopCoder.app/Contents/Resources/app/config`.

+Once you're in the `config` folder, you'll see a `template.js` file.
+This is what gets used when you create a new sketch in GLC.
+So you can edit this to create a template that you like.

+You'll also see a `snippets` folder which contains a few `.snippet` files.
+These are actually JavaScript files.
+The name of the file will show up in the custom snippets dropdown, and the contents is what will be inserted when you create a snippet.
+All you have to do is add the snippet file and restart GLC and it will add your snippet to the list.

 ### <a name="gif"></a>GIF or JIF?